mrled/lightmarks/docs/devnotes.md

 - Expose all of the rest of the API
 - See network

+### ⬜️ Finish typing the Pinboard library

+Make sure all the API calls are properly typed

 ### ⬜️ 🔱 Implement tag management

 - See all untagged bookmarks